marina601/scooter-circle/README.md

 -	Easy to navigate the site by using buttons
 -	Appealing profile page with a functional overview
 -	Easy way to view other users reviews
--	Easy way to add their review
+-	Easy way to add own review
 -	Ability to edit and delete their entities

 ##### back to [content](#table-of-content)